 Level 2 Economics

 Do you want to know why we pay tax to the government, what government do with this money, how government makes decisions, then you should pick Economics.
+You will have a trip to Wellington visiting the Parliament house and Reserve bank of New Zealand.

 This subject examines the major economic and political issues of unemployment, economic growth, international trade and inequality in New Zealand.
 It investigates how these issues are analysed, their effect, and government's role in influencing these issues.
 It further develops students' abilities to analyse economic events relevant to New Zealand.